Eloise Smith (fencer)

 Eloise Smith (born 2 January 1978) is a British fencer.
 She competed in the women's individual foil event at the 2000 Summer Olympics.
 She was Commonwealth fencing champion in Individual Women's Foil in 1998 and 2002.

 From 1997 to 2004, she represented Great Britain at every World Fencing Championships and was British Individual Women's Foil No. 1.

 She was coached by Ziemowit Wojciechowski at Salle Paul.

 She attended Haberdashers' Aske's School for Girls, Elstree, before studying English Literature and Language at St Edmund Hall, Oxford, where she graduated in 1999.

-In January 2014, she was appointed Executive Creative Director at digital marketing agency MullenLowe Profero.
+Eloise was an Executive Creative Director in advertising before becoming a children's author.